JuliaLang/julia/doc/src/manual/faq.md

 Package authors are encouraged to define their public API similarly.

+Documented behavior of symbols exported from submodules are only part of the public API if the module they belong to is also exported.
+If module A marks submodule B as public and B marks foo as public, then A.B.foo is public, but if A does not mark B as public, then writing A.B.foo outside of A is accessing an internal and anything that B marks as public forms a sub-api that is not covered by the SymVer of A. This could be for the convenience of developers of A if A is a large package...

 ### There is a useful undocumented function/type/constant.
 Can I use it?

 Updating Julia may break your code if you use non-public API.
 If the code is